defra-design/accessibility/src/resources/content/how-to-get-accessibility-audit-defra.md

 ---
-title: How to get an accessibility audit in Defra
+title: How to get an accessibility audit in Defra Group
 summary: Outlines the steps to procure an accessibility audit and how to decide what type to have.
 author: ["Defra accessibility team"]
-version: "1.3"
+version: "1.4"
-publishedDate: 2023-07-17
+publishedDate: 2024-07-03
 status: live
 tags:
   - checkingAccessibility